Principles of operator algebras: 11d. Abelian subalgebras

 The above result, with contributions by many people, and we refer to \cite{ba3} for the story, is quite important, for many reasons, mainly coming from the following fact:

 \begin{fact} There is no known restriction on the quantum groups having a model

 which is inner faithful, in the above sense. \end{fact}

-Which is obviously something interesting, conjecturally making Theorem 11.27 a clever way of passing from type ${\rm II}$ to type ${\rm I}$.
+Which is obviously something interesting, conjecturally making Theorem 11.29 a clever way of passing from type ${\rm II}$ to type ${\rm I}$.
 There are also connections here with the Connes embedding problem, and with all sorts of questions from algebra, geometry, analysis and probability, coming from both mathematics and physics.
-And there is even a connection with the Hadamard matrices discussed earlier in this chapter, in the context of orthogonal MCSA.
-But more on this later, in chapters 13-16 below, when doing subfactors.
+We will be back to this.

-In the general quantum algebraic manifold setting now, talking about inner faithfulness is in general not possible, unless our manifold $X\subset S^{N-1}_{\mathbb C,+}$ has some extra special structure, as for instance being an affine homogeneous space, in the technical sense discussed in chapter 10.
-However, such a theory has not been developed yet.
-See \cite{ba3}.
+In the general quantum algebraic manifold setting now, talking about inner faithfulness is in general not possible, unless our manifold $X\subset S^{N-1}_{\mathbb C,+}$ has some extra special structure, as for instance being an affine homogeneous space, and we refer here to \cite{ba3}.